abhijeetunreal/DepthStudio/README.md

 - MediaPipe is used for pose detection.
 - This repository contains glue code and UI scaffolding.
 Check licenses of upstream components before redistributing.

----

-If you want, I can also add a short `USAGE.md` with screenshots and sample outputs, or create a small test harness to measure FPS and inference times.
-Which would you prefer next?